worldassociation/world-association/README.md

 # World Association

 The World Association is an innovative political organization that's revolutionizing global cooperation.
-We integrate democratic values with state-of-the-art digital technologies to transcend traditional models of international governance.
+We integrate democratic values with cutting-edge digital technologies to transcend traditional models of international governance.

+## Mission

 Our mission is to address the critical and pressing global challenges of human survival, development, and welfare with effective and modern solutions.

+## Projects

-We are working on initiatives such as the establishment of a global democracy framework and an anonymous yet provably democratic online voting system using zero-knowledge proofs.
-We are also introducing a global basic income program, distributed in our digital currency, the world drachma.
+We are working on initiatives such as

+- the establishment of a framework for global democracy,
+- building an anonymous yet verifiably democratic online voting system, and
+- introducing a global basic income program, streamed in our digital currency, the world drachma.

 This monorepo has three main folders: